Immune tolerance in pregnancy: Other mechanisms

 Still, the placental barrier is not the sole means to evade the immune system, as foreign fetal cells also persist in the maternal circulation, on the other side of the placental barrier.

 The placenta does not block maternal IgG antibodies, which thereby may pass through the human placenta, providing immune protection to the fetus against infectious diseases.

 One model for the induction of tolerance during the very early stages of pregnancy is the eutherian fetoembryonic defense system (eu-FEDS) hypothesis.
 The basic premise of the eu-FEDS hypothesis is that both soluble and cell surface associated glycoproteins, present in the reproductive system and expressed on gametes, suppress any potential immune responses, and inhibit rejection of the fetus.
-The eu-FEDS model further suggests that specific carbohydrate sequences (oligosaccharides) are covalently linked to these immunosuppressive glycoproteins and act as “functional groups” that suppress the immune response.
+The eu-FEDS model further suggests that specific carbohydrate sequences (oligosaccharides) are covalently linked to these immunosuppressive glycoproteins and act as "functional groups" that suppress the immune response.
 The major uterine and fetal glycoproteins that are associated with the eu-FEDS model in the human include alpha-fetoprotein, CA125, and glycodelin-A (also known as placental protein 14).

 Regulatory T cells also likely play a role.
+As a fetus forms, it is seen similarly to an organ transplant due to it being semi-allogenic, having genetic material different to the mother.
+Since the fetus has partial paternal genetic material, it inherits paternal flags, called HLA alleles, that trigger the maternal adaptive immune system and are responded to by fighter Cytotoxic T cells and peacekeeping Regulatory T cells (Treg).
+In order for the foreign paternal fetal material to be accepted and unharmed by the maternal immune system, the Regulatory T-cells must keep a balance with the cytotoxic T-cells, overriding autoimmune attacks.

+Another participant in the balance of both T-cells is Indoleamine 2,3-dioxygenase (IDO) which originates from Trophoblast cells and causes cell cycle arrest in T-cells, preventing them from differentiating into effector or fighter T-cells.
+IDO is transformed by factors produced by Trophoblast cells and suppresses T-cell activation.
+Results from a study reveals that women with recurrent pregnancy loss have reduced levels of Treg cells.
+This shows that insufficient Treg cells are unable to balance cytotoxic T cells and their attacks, causing the maternal immune system to treat fetal material as foreign, destroying it.

 Also, a shift from cell-mediated immunity toward humoral immunity is believed to occur.